wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

 ### OK, it worked!
 Let's make improvements and learn more!

 I was writing and testing in AST Explorer and once this worked I wanted to improve it and learn about some of the other utility of JSCodeShift along the way.
-With it working it's easier to refactor it iteratively to try to make the code shorter, less confusing, more efficient, and less fragile.
+Once working it can be refactored iteratively to make the code shorter, less confusing, more efficient, and less fragile.

 1. Remove unnecessary nested `.find()`s

-   We only look for `ImportSpecifier`s that are inside of `ImportDeclaration`s... but I'm fairly certain it's not possible for them to appear anywhere else.
-So, we can just skip that `find`.
+   We only look for `ImportSpecifier`s that are inside of `ImportDeclaration`s... but logically they can't appear anywhere else.
+So, we can just skip that `find()`.

    ```diff
    root